 4. BE RESILIENT.
 You will inevitably face disappointment, loss, and struggles that are, at this moment, inconceivable and impossible to predict.
 Loss of a job, loss of love, loss of a family member.
 Each will test you and bring you down to your knees.
 Find the courage to pick yourself up again and again.
 Because it will make you stronger.

 According to a survey of 75 business leaders with Stanford MBAs, the most important predictor of success is self-awareness.
 That means knowing — and accepting — your own strengths and weaknesses.
-Look at yourself honestly... understand your passions, your skills, your temperament, and your limitations.
+Look at yourself honestly: understand your passions, your skills, your temperament, and limitations.

 6. BE OF SERVICE.
-Service is better than selfishness, and usually a lot more rewarding.
-I found my heart to be warmest when doing missionary trips with UCLA premed students to villages in Costa Rica and Nicaragua.
+Service is better than selfishness and usually a lot more rewarding.
+I found my heart to be warmest when doing missionary trips with UCLA premed students in the rural villages of Costa Rica and Nicaragua.
 Watching families travel through the night barefoot to meet us to receive basic dental and medical care touched my soul.
 Never judge those who are less fortunate or even those who are seemingly better off.
 Dr. Gilbert has studies that prove that generous people are also happier people.
-Keep caring about the environment, about politics, about women’s rights, about the poor and disenfranchised, and, most of all, about others.
+Keep caring about the environment, about politics, women’s rights, about the poor and disenfranchised, and, most of all, about others.
 We are in this world together.
 Just as someone has helped you be where you are, help others behind you.
 Caring gives us purpose.

 7. LIVE YOUR LIFE.
-Everyday… Life goes by in an instant.
+Everyday life goes by in an instant.
 In this fast-paced, crazy world, slow down enough to appreciate the many things you will experience — a puppy’s smile, your first love, the beautiful symmetry of a blossomed rose, or the embrace of a friend.
-As a little 8 year-old, 15 year-old, and now 29 year-old, I still go to my mom and tell her just live life.
+As a little girl, as a teen, and now young woman, I tell my mom: live your life like each day may be your last.
 Let go of the little worries and come back to them when you are more at peace and learn to appreciate living each day.
-I find myself happiest when the ones I love are happy around me.
 Our attitude and perspective on how we approach life goes a very long way.

-So those are the 7 habits: Work hard, be persistent, be fearless, resilient, passionate, service others, and live the little joys and you WILL be successful.
+The 7 habits: Work hard, be persistent, be fearless, resilient, passionate, service others, and live the little joys and you will find the internal fire to push through the good and bad times.
 As women, we have the power to change the world with our boundless potential.
 This morning, I read an article about a 91 year old woman who ran her first marathon at age 76.
-She’s battled cancer twice and earlier this month she ran the San Diego Marathon setting a NEW world record for the fastest time for 90+ year olds: she finished in 7hrs & 7min.
+She’s battled cancer twice and earlier this month she ran the San Diego Marathon setting a NEW world record for the fastest time for 90+ year olds: she finished in 7hrs:7min.
 When asked will you come back next year, she said: “If I am still alive, I will keep trying……” Her name is Harriette Thompson and she’s from Charlotte, NC.
-So this goes to show dreaming big doesn’t end when we’re 18, 30, 50, or even 90… Don’t settle for ordinary.
+This goes to show dreaming big doesn’t end when we’re 18, 30, 50, or even 90.
+Don’t settle.
 Strive for your extraordinary.
-Like my parents told me when I was a child and I remind even adults to this day: DREAM BIG.
-WORK HARD.
-And believe in yourself.
-Our potential is endless and continuous, and it is never too late to live your dream and strive for your unique definition of success.
+Like my parents told me when I was a child and I remind even adults to this day: Continue dreaming, continue trying, and believe in yourself because it is the belief in yourself that will pick you up when you're down.
+Our potential is endless and continuous.
+It is never too late to live your dream and strive for your unique definition of success.

-May you all be successful.
+May you all be successful and happy.
 Thank you and Congratulations graduates!